-Lieutenant Baer is officially credited with 9 victories, and claimed an additional 7.
-After shooting down his ninth enemy airplane on 22 May 1918, Baer and his SPAD S.XIII C.1 were also shot down.
+Lieutenant Baer is officially credited by the United States Air Force with 7.75 enemy airplanes shot down between 11 March and 22 May 1918, ² and he claimed an additional 7.
+(Credit for two airplanes was shared with four other pilots.)
+After shooting down his eighth enemy airplane on 22 May 1918, Baer and his SPAD S.XIII C.1 were also shot down.
 He was seriously injured and was captured by the enemy near Armentières and held as a Prisoner of War.
 At one point, Baer was able to escape for several days before being recaptured.

 For his service in World War I, 1st Lieutenant Paul Frank Baer was awarded the United States’ Distinguished Service Cross with one oak leaf cluster (a second award).
 He was appointed Chevalier de la Légion d’honneur by Raymond Poincaré, the President of France.
 He was also awarded the Croix de Guerre with seven palms.